March

 This Day, the Twenty-first Day of March

-1. In Egypt, of Saint
+1. In Egypt, of

-Serapion, anchorite.
+Saint Serapion, anchorite.

-2. Commemoration of the
+2. Commemoration of

-holy Alexandrian martyrs, who, under the
+the holy Alexandrian martyrs, who, under

-emperor Constantius and the prefect Philagrius,
+the emperor Constantius and the prefect

-when Arians and pagans rushed into the churches,
+Philagrius, when Arians and pagans rushed into

-Lauconne in the district of Lyon, the
+3. Lauconne in the

-birth [unto heaven, Ed.] of Saint Lupicinus,
+district of Lyon, the birth [unto heaven, Ed.]

-abbot, who, with his brother Saint
+of Saint Lupicinus, abbot, who, with his

-4. In Ireland, of Saint
+4. Ireland, of

-founded such a renowned monastery that, on
+Aran founded such a renowned monastery that, on

 account of its fame, the island was called the